 Confession schedule can be found in the bulletin OR by clicking here: Monthly Calendar.
-For those who are hesitant to worship in person, Fr.
-David is available to meet with you, either at home or in church, to participate in the Sacraments ofHoly Confession and Communion.
-Please email or call Fr.
-David to set up an appointment.
+For those who are hesitant to worship in person, Fr. is available to meet with you, either at home or in church, to participate in the Sacraments ofHoly Confession and Communion.
+Please email or call Fr. to set up an appointment.

 Coffee Hour Request: There is a need of volunteers for this service ministry.
 Please see Deborah Silowka to find out how you can help.